How to connect Email, Text Parser and Google Sheets

 You will need to send two separate emails to the connected email address as follows:

-That’s it!
-Thank you very much for going through the entire article and I hope you found it useful.
+That’s it.
+Thank you very much for going through the entire article.
+Please drop your questions in the comments and leave a clap or two if you found it helpful.

 Free exercises to learn about Regular Expressions